3perf/website/src/content/legal/privacy.md

 If you have any questions about this Privacy Policy, You can contact us:

 - By email: [legal@3perf.com](mailto:legal@3perf.com)
-- By mail: Herengracht 551, 1017 BW Amsterdam, Netherlands
+- By mail: Postbus 15881, 1001NJ Amsterdam, Netherlands